Generative AI in Game Development: A Qualitative Research Synthesis: Quality Appraisal

 \section{Quality Appraisal}

-Each paper in our primary literature pool was subjected to qualitative research appraisal (Sec.~\ref{sec:methods-appraisal}).
-To structure this process, we utilised a shared spreadsheet with the modified 11- question Critical Appraisal Skills Programme (CASP) checklist \cite{long_optimising_2020}.
-For each of the 11 criteria, the appraiser assigned a rating and provided a detailed justification resting on specific evidence from the source material (Supplementary Materials).
-Tbl.~\ref{tab:casp-summary} provides an overview of the judgements per criterion, highlighting that all studies clearly stated the aims of research (criterion 1) and proposed an appropriate research design (criterion 3).
-We found the highest quality variation for criteria 7--9, with several studies not or only somewhat considering the researcher--participant relationship, addressing ethical issues, and performing a truly rigorous data analysis.
+The qualitative research appraisal (Sec.~\ref{sec:methods-appraisal}) of each paper was done collaboratively (details in Appx.~\ref{app:reflexivity}) with the modified 11-question CASP checklist \cite{long_optimising_2020}, and detailed justifications are provided as Supplementary Materials.
+Following procedure by \citet{long_optimising_2020}, we selected tipping-point criteria to decide on borderline weightings, namely rigour of the analysis and the clarity with which findings were grounded in the data.
+Tbl.~\ref{tab:casp-summary} provides a per-criterion overview, highlighting that all studies clearly stated the aims of research (criterion 1) and proposed an appropriate research design (criterion 3).
+We found the highest variation for criteria 7--9, with several studies not or only somewhat considering the researcher--participant relationship, addressing ethical issues, or performing a rigorous data analysis.
 The resulting appraisal weightings (\enquote{Low},\enquote{Medium},\enquote{High}) for individual papers are presented in Tbl.~\ref{tab:dataQA}.